pmeyerson/Extract-EmailURLs/README.md

 # extract-urls
 Synopsis:
     Search through exported message files under a specified path, recursively.
 Ouput text file reports with unique URLs and message metadata.
 Scanning 10,000 may take 10-15 minutes.
 A progress bar is displayed.
-Selecting the -verboseOutput and -writeCSV flags may add another 10 minutes or so.
+Selecting the -verboseOutput and
+    -writeCSV flags may add another 10 minutes or so.

  Description:
     This script will extract any URLs along with their accompanying text description, in addition to the sender, sender IP, recipient, subject (message export filename defaults to subject), and timestamp of message.
 If you use office 365, messages can be exported using the content search in the security and compliance center.
     Make sure to use the `export individual messages` option - this script cannot open .PST files.

-    You can also specify a list of URLs to filter out; a filter list with http://www.facebook.com will filter out http://www.facebook.com/user/jim, but not https://www.facebook.com.
+    You can also specify a list of URLs to filter out.
+A filter list with http://www.facebook.com will filter out http://www.facebook.com/user/jim, but not https://www.facebook.com.

     You must specify to output in either CSV or JSON format.
 Note that exporting the detailed report in CSV format